 - Construction Accidents.
 Construction work involves the use of heavy machinery and power tools, which can cause construction workers to suffer serious injuries.
-Construction work is often done on ladders, scaffolds and other elevated surfaces that expose workers to fall hazards.
+Construction work is often done on ladders, scaffolds, and other elevated surfaces that expose workers to fall hazards.
 Workers in deep trenches that are not stabilized properly may be buried by trench collapses.
-Some construction workers are exposed to hazards from electrical currents, caustic chemicals and open flame or other heat sources that can cause burn injuries.
+Some construction workers are exposed to hazards from electrical currents, caustic chemicals, and open flame or other heat sources that can cause burn injuries.

 - Healthcare Worker and Nursing Injuries.
 Healthcare workers, particularly nurses and nurses’ aids, routinely face overexertion injuries related to lifting and moving patients.
-The next most common events leading to workplace injuries and illnesses in hospitals and other healthcare settings are slips, trips and falls.
+The next most common events leading to workplace injuries and illnesses in hospitals and other healthcare settings are slips, trips, and falls.
 Needlestick injuries are a common job hazard for healthcare workers and hospital workers and pose the risk of disease transmission.
 In psychiatric and substance abuse hospitals, healthcare workers also run a greater risk of physical assaults and violence perpetrated by patients.

 - Industrial Accidents.
-Workers are commonly injured in industrial accidents due to contact with energized machinery, defective equipment, unsafe work conditions and other workers’ actions.
-Injuries may be due a machine’s unsafe mechanical design; improper machine guarding or broken safety guards; electrical shocks, caustic chemicals, forklift accidents; or materials that fall onto workers.
+Workers are commonly injured in industrial accidents due to contact with energized machinery, defective equipment, unsafe work conditions, and other workers’ actions.
+Injuries may be due to a machine’s unsafe mechanical design; improper machine guarding or broken safety guards; electrical shocks, caustic chemicals, forklift accidents; or materials that fall onto workers.

 - Restaurant Worker Injuries.
-Restaurant work can lead to burn or scald injuries from stoves, ovens, dishwashers or other appliances.
+Restaurant work can lead to burn or scald injuries from stoves, ovens, dishwashers, or other appliances.
 They may sustain strain injuries from moving tables or carrying heavy trays, and slip and falls injuries on wet or cluttered floors.
 Some food delivery workers are exposed to workplace violence, including robbery, and/or auto accidents while delivering food.

 - Mechanic Injuries.
 Mechanics often suffer strain injuries caused by overexertion while lifting tires and wheels and other automotive parts.
 Mechanics may suffer burns from contact with hot surfaces in running engines.
 They can suffer serious or fatal crush injuries if a lift falls or a car falls off a lift or jack.
-They may be injured by being struck by or against vehicles, engine parts and tools or caught in equipment or machinery.
-Mechanics in garages and brake shops may develop serious respiratory disease including mesothelioma, a form of cancer, from exposure to airborne asbestos particles from brake pads, clutches and other friction parts.
+They may be injured by being struck by or against vehicles, engine parts, and tools or caught in equipment or machinery.
+Mechanics in garages and brake shops may develop serious respiratory disease including mesothelioma, a form of cancer, from exposure to airborne asbestos particles from brake pads, clutches, and other friction parts.

 - Farming / Agriculture Injuries.
 Farmworkers are exposed to numerous safety, health, environmental, biological, and respiratory hazards.
-These include hazards related to musculoskeletal injuries caused by physical overexertion; weather-related exposure; contact with hazardous chemicals, such as pesticides; entrapment in grain bins and silos; crushing and entrapment injuries from farming equipment; and falls from ladders, roofs and tall machinery.
+These include hazards related to musculoskeletal injuries caused by physical overexertion; weather-related exposure; contact with hazardous chemicals, such as pesticides; entrapment in grain bins and silos; crushing and entrapment injuries from farming equipment; and falls from ladders, roofs, and tall machinery.
 Some farmworkers at large agricultural operations are covered by workers’ compensation, but many smaller agricultural operations are not required to provide workers’ compensation in North Carolina.

 - Work Zone Injuries.
-Highway work zones are hazardous for motorists who encounter unfamiliar stretches of road filled with signs, barrels and lane changes, and for roadworkers who must work in close proximity to moving vehicles.
+Highway work zones are hazardous for motorists who encounter unfamiliar stretches of road filled with signs, barrels, and lane changes, and for roadworkers who must work in close proximity to moving vehicles.
 Typically work zone accidents are automotive accidents, such as collisions or workers being struck by vehicles.
 Highway work zones also pose all the hazards of construction sites.
 A driver injured in a motor vehicle accident while traveling for work may be eligible for workers’ compensation.

 - Trucking Injuries.
-In addition to motor vehicle accidents involving large trucks, truck drivers who must load or unload the goods they transport often suffer strains and sprains from reaching, lifting and carrying loads.
-Other common injuries among truckers include strains and back injuries from hitching or unhitching trailers; trauma from falls while climbing on or off of trailers or loading docks; and crush injuries if unsecured cargo falls on a driver.
+In addition to motor vehicle accidents involving large trucks, truck drivers who must load or unload the goods they transport often suffer strains and sprains from reaching, lifting, and carrying loads.
+Other common injuries among truckers include strains and back injuries from hitching or unhitching trailers; trauma from falls while climbing on or off of trailers or loading docks and crush injuries if unsecured cargo falls on a driver.